The following 10 experts are listed against your chosen search criteria of:

 My research activity has built on my work for my PhD and has been primarily concerned with the defensive and protective capacity of oral mucosa.
 I have published on the role of the permeability barrier in oral disease, the role of saliva derived growth factors in mucosal protection and drug delivery across the oral mucosa.
 I have developed an in vitro assay to study the role of the mucosal barrier in mucosal health and disease.
 My work with the model has attracted significant industrial funding, exploring the effect of oral health products and components on the oral mucosa and investigating the mechanisms underlying the responses of the epithelium.
 I am currently using this model to investigate mucosal barrier homeostasis, the pathogenesis of oral submucous fibrosis and oral cancer; and the role of the barrier in the response of the mucosa to host commensal and pathogenic organisms.

 Prof Ferranti Wong

 X-Ray microtomography; hypodontia; enamel/dentine defects; mineralised tissue; mineral concentration of biological calcific issues; 3-D rendering and analysis.

 I am interested in methods of assessing dental age and maturity in childhood, tooth formation standards, dental anthropology and deciduous tooth morphology.
 This includes tooth eruption and formation in humans and timing of crown and root stages of deciduous teeth.

-Dr Mangala Patel
+Prof Mangala Patel

 My initial research on the development of biocompatible, low shrinkage methacrylate based systems, involved detailed studies of physico-mechanical properties.
 My subsequent research centres on the development of novel polymeric systems (dental and orthopaedic related/biomaterials) for the delivery of therapeutic (active) species, locally within the oral cavity and in the body, and the analysis of water absorption and diffusion processes associated with drug release.